OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ### JSON

-The JSON file represents the most accurate representation of the data, as it is referenced internally by Exomiser.
+The JSON file represents the most accurate representation of the results, as it is referenced internally by Exomiser.
 As such, we don’t provide a schema for this, but it has been pretty stable and breaking changes will only occur with major version changes to the software.
 Minor additions are to be expected for minor releases, as per the SemVer specification.